 Price

-MMA gloves are a lot cheaper than boxing gloves, which is only natural given that they need a lot less material.
-Of course, the higher-priced ones will last longer and feel better, but mid-tier gloves are also excellent.
-Just don't go for the cheapest ones you find if you respect your hand and your training partners.
+MMA gloves are much cheaper than boxing gloves because they use fewer materials.
+Higher-priced gloves usually last longer and feel better, but mid-tier models are also excellent and good enough for most people.
+Don't go for the cheapest ones if you respect your hand and your training partners.

 Frequently Asked MMA Glove Questions